adamsorbie/adam-sorbie.github.io/_pages/teaching.md

 Experimental Immunology and Pathology

 Lab practical course of the Chair of Nutrition and Immunology.
-Taught the microbiology section, teaching students the basics of culturing and enumerating gut microorganisms.
+Took part in teaching the microbiology part of the course, teaching students the basics of culturing and enumerating gut microorganisms.

 **February 2020**